Sell Your Jewelry Online From Home

-DATA ON JEWELRY AUCTIONS IN THE U.S.
+INSIGHTS ON JEWELRY AUCTIONS IN THE U.S.

 The large amounts of jewelry coming through our offices and being sold through our online auction platform give us a unique insight into trends in pre-owned jewelry sales in the US today.
-Selling jewelry is becoming more and more popular as people look for new and creative ways to generate income and as people of all ages look to downsize, either for financial reasons or simply for lifestyle.
+Selling jewelry is becoming more and more popular as people look for new and creative ways to generate income and as people of all ages looking to downsize, either for financial reasons or simply for lifestyle.

 Rings.
 The bulk of pieces sold through Worthy in 2018 were rings, with 47% of rings sold being bridal sets, 28% solitaire, and 7% three stone rings.

 Diamonds.
-Of diamonds overall, 50% were round cut, 20% were princess, and 7% were marquise.
+Of diamonds overall, 50% were round-cut, 20% were princess, and 7% were marquise.
 When it comes to diamond size, while almost 60% of diamonds sold were under a carat, 34% were between 1-2 carats.